-Reason #3 to Check Your Social Security Disability Claim Status: Knowing the Right Questions to Ask
+Reason #3: Knowing the Right Questions to Ask

 When it comes to checking in, your Social Security disability lawyer can assist you because they will know when you should follow up and what questions you should ask in order to get the answers you need.
 For example, if the Social Security Administration needs additional information, your advocate will know to ask if the organizations need information from hospitals, doctors and/or labs.

-You might want to check in as often as possible, but it’s best to follow up on your Social Security disability benefits about once a month.
+You might want to check in often, but it’s best to follow up on your claim about once a month.
 However, if you submit new information, you may want to check back sooner to ensure it was received.
-If it turns out that your claim has been denied, you have 65 days to file an appeal, but if you are not told in a timely fashion of the denial, it limits how quickly you can try to change the answer to an approval.
+If the SSA denies your claim, you have 60 days to file an appeal.
+If you don’t get your denial letter in a timely fashion, it limits how quickly you can try to reverse that decision.
 Therefore, following up saves important time and helps you make decisions more quickly if needed.

 How to Check Your Social Security Disability Claim Status

-To follow up with the Social Security Administration about your claim status, you can call the local Social Security office or the agency’s toll-free number.
-Another option is to call the state disability agency, and you can get the number from the Social Security office.
-This allows you to directly contact the Social Security disability examiner who is in charge of making the decision on your claim.
+You can call the local Social Security office or the SSA’s toll-free number to check your claim status: 1-800-772-1213.
+Another option?
+Call your state DDS office (you can get this number from your local Social Security office).
+This allows you to directly contact the Social Security disability examiner in charge of making the decision on your claim.

 Having a lawyer file your claim paperwork makes you 2x more likely to win benefits the first time you apply.
 Those who qualify for legal assistance through this website typically get $10,000 in lump-sum backpay as well as monthly benefits.